-Supply Chain Solutions No.45 – Maximise Seafreight Container Fill
+Maximise Seafreight Container Fill

-Development of a carton size that works for the business is critical, but this will depend greatly on the product being shipped.
-Small apparel product like swimwear will need to be in small pack size carton, larger apparel product like down jackets will be in considerably larger size carton.
+Development of standard carton size that works for the business is critical, but this will depend greatly on the product being shipped.
+Small apparel product like swimwear will need to be in a small pack size carton, larger apparel product like down jackets will be in considerably larger size cartons.
 The largest carton should be divisible by the width, and the height of the container, the medium and smaller sized cartons must be; half, quarter or eighth divisible of the largest carton so they are stackable.

-Where a product is larger and may have several components, packaging needs to be developed in the development process that reduces the size as much as possible still ensuring where possible the height and width are divisible by the container width and height.
+Where a product is larger and may have several components, packaging needs to be developed in the development process that reduces the size as much as possible ensuring where possible the height and width are divisible by the container width and height.
 For larger goods, this process is critical due to transportation cost impact on total cost of goods.

 All cartons must use the correct grade cardboard which maybe 3 or 5 ply corrugated depending on the weight.
 Using ECT (Edge Crush Test) rating to determine the best card quality is one of the preferred methods for choice the right quality carton.
 Example 32 ECT is rated to a maximum load of 40lbs or 18kg.

-Any cartons not packed correctly, that are bulging or when the carton quality is substandard should be rejected before by the quality team or freight company at CFS before cargo loading.
+Cartons not packed correctly, that are bulging or when the carton quality is substandard should be rejected before by the quality team or freight company at CFS before cargo loading.

 Having standard carton sizes and knowing carton fill quantity will make it easy to calculate the order CBM.
 This will enable order destination planning to maximise CBM fill rates across the various container sizes.
-Knowing container break even rates to be able to choose LCL or FCL is an important process although you should always strive for FCL to eliminate the CFS packing at the origin and again at the destination to save cost and lead-time.
+Knowing container break even rates to be able to choose LCL or FCL is an important process although you should always strive for FCLs to eliminate the CFS packing at the origin and again at the destination to save cost and lead-time.